-Assessment of METAR showed that on 03:00 UTC the weather condition of destination airport was below the operational Minima however pilot accepted flight based on OM with two alternate airports.
-The condition of clouds in the airport became better before departure at 04:30 UTC which could not prohibit the flight.
-During the flight, the weather condition of the Yasouj airport became worse, which the first officer contacted tower and got it before descend.
+Assessment of METAR showed that at 03:00 UTC, despite the fact that the weather conditions of destination airport were below the operational Minima, the pilot accepted flight based on OM with two alternate airports.
+The condition of clouds in the airport became better before departure at 04:30 UTC, which could not prohibit the flight.
+During the flight, the weather conditions of Yasouj airport became worse, which caused the first officer to contact the tower and got it before descend.